-Students will be assigned to specific sections for certain required classes.
+The program will assign students to specific sections for certain required classes.
 The registration and course enrollment period is long enough to allow students to "shop" for non-assigned courses and to sit in on the first session of as many courses as they wish before making a final decision.
-During Fall Orientation, all incoming students are required to attend the MA/SID curriculum
+During Fall Orientation, all incoming students are required to attend the SID curriculum introduction and to meet with the program team to discuss their course selection and ILP.

-All registration for MA/SID courses is done on the Brandeis University website.
+Students register for SID courses on the Brandeis University website.
 Prior to the beginning of their first semester in residence at the Heller School, students will receive curriculum materials, instructions on how to use the on-line registration system, a Personal Identification Number (SAGE ID number) needed to access the system, and notification of the deadlines by which all students must register or be administratively withdrawn from the University.
 First-year SID students must register for a minimum of 16 credits per semester.
-No more than 20 credits per semester are allowed.
+Typically, no more than 20 credits per semester are allowed.
 Requests to go beyond 20 credits will be reviewed by program management on case-by-case basis.

 By enrolling in a course, a student is officially registering with the University for that term.
-When students first accesses the Office of the Registrar's Registration web page, they will be notified that enrolling in a course signals acceptance of the rights and responsibilities of being a Brandeis student as contained in the Master of Arts in Sustainable International Development Program Academic Policies and Procedures, Brandeis Student Rights and Responsibilities Handbook, the University Bulletin, and other University publications.
+When students first access the Office of the Registrar's Registration web page, they will be notified that enrolling in a course signals acceptance of the rights and responsibilities of being a Brandeis student as contained in the Master of Arts in Sustainable International Development Program Academic Policies and Procedures, Brandeis Student Rights and Responsibilities Handbook, the University Bulletin, and other University publications.

 No student will be allowed to register for classes who has not completed the University's health requirements or who has outstanding financial or other obligations.
 "Holds" will be placed on student accounts not cleared of health requirements or financial obligations.
-If holds are not cleared up by the last day of the course enrollment period, students will be administratively withdrawn from the University.
+If holds are not cleared by the last day of the course enrollment period, students will be administratively withdrawn from the University.
 Once a student has been administratively withdrawn from the University, they are required to reapply for admission in a subsequent semester if they wish to be reinstated.